Download the app, take part in this citizen science project and become “bee aware”

 The Bee Trail is an app-led, interactive walking tour that leads you around King’s Cross.
 You’ll learn about bees, why they’re important to us, and how we can help them to flourish.

 Anyone can follow the trail, track the bees, and discover hidden worlds at the heart of one of the busiest parts of London.
 You’ll see the new habitats that have been created to help encourage our fuzzy friends.
-You can also earn vouchers to some of London’s hottest places to eat.
+You can also earn vouchers to German Gymnasium, Caravan, Ruby Violet, and the Skip Garden.

 How to take the trail

-There are seven stops, each marked with a beacon that will unlock a new part of the trail and, with it, a new activity.
+There are seven stops, each marked with an hexagonal sign.
+A 4-digit code on each sign, tapped into the App, unlocks a bee-related activity, followed by directions to a new part of the trail and, with it, a new activity.

 As you go from one stop to the next, you’ll be asked to take part in some citizen science by counting the bees you see at different locations.
-Each completed count unlocks vouchers to the likes of German Gymnasium, Grain Store, Caravan, Dishoom, Rotunda, Greek Larder, Ruby Voilet and Skip Garden.
+Each completed count unlocks vouchers to the likes of German Gymnasium, Caravan, Dishoom, Ruby Violet and Skip Garden.
 The trail takes about 60 minutes to complete.

 The Bee Trail is the brainchild of The Honey Club – a partnership from Global Generation, Urban Bees and Wolff Olins.